top of page

 This film will ignite a global conversation and a movement.

 The wealthiest 1% of the global population control nearly half of the world’s wealth, with their combined net worth exceeding $250 trillion.
 Relocating all families with children living in landfills worldwide, estimated to be hundreds of thousands of people, would require a fraction of this wealth.
-A comprehensive relocation plan, including purchasing safe land, building sustainable villages, transportation, new clothing, furniture, healthcare, food security, and a fully equipped school per village, could conservatively cost $5 to $10 billion globally.
+A comprehensive relocation plan, including purchasing safe land, building sustainable villages, transportation, new clothing and furniture, healthcare, food security, and a fully equipped school in each village, could conservatively cost $5 to $10 billion globally.
 This estimate would cover the creation of entire self-sufficient communities with proper infrastructure and ongoing support.
 For perspective, this amount represents less than 0.005% of the wealth held by the top 1%, highlighting that solving this humanitarian crisis is financially achievable with a minimal redistribution of resources.

 bottom of page